Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: EXPERIMENTS

-\paragraph{Choice of parameters} We generate parameter draws from NUTS, DR-HMC, and DR-G-HMC samplers, each with $100$ chains.
+\paragraph{Choice of Parameters} We generate parameter draws from NUTS, DR-HMC, and DR-G-HMC samplers, each with $100$ chains.
 All chains are initialized from a randomly chosen sample from the reference samples, and the corresponding chains in all samplers are initialized from the same sample.
 Momentum is randomly initialized by sampling from $\text{normal}(0, M)$.

-We run NUTS with the probabilistic programming language Stan (\cite{carpenter2017stan}) using the default target acceptance of $0.80$, and a diagonal mass matrix $M$ to be adapted for all problems except Neal's funnel, where we found the identity matrix $M=I$ to perform better.
+We run NUTS with the probabilistic programming language Stan (\cite{carpenter2017stan}) using the default target acceptance of $0.80$, and a diagonal mass matrix $M$ to be adapted for all problems except Neal's funnel, where we found the identity matrix to perform better.
 We implement DR-HMC and DR-G-HMC ourselves and access Stan models with BridgeStan (\cite{Roualdes2023}).
-All experiments are run with chains in parallel on $128$ CPU cores with $256$GB of memory.
+All experiments are run in parallel on $128$ CPU cores with $256$GB of memory.

-Since DR-HMC and DR-G-HMC adapt step size dynamically when necessary, we run these samplers with an initial step size that is a factor $c$ larger than the NUTS adapted step size as $\epsilon = c \epsilon_{\text{NUTS}}$ for $c=2$.
-Both these algorithms use the same mass-matrix as NUTS to ensure fair comparison between algorithms.
+Since DR-HMC and DR-G-HMC adapt step size dynamically as necessary, we run these samplers with an initial step size a factor $c$ larger than the NUTS adapted step size, $\epsilon = c \epsilon_{\text{ NUTS}}$, for $c=2$.
+Both algorithms use the same mass-matrix as NUTS to ensure fair comparison between algorithms.
 We keep the maximum proposals of $K=3$ and reduction factor of the step size, $\epsilon_k = \epsilon_1 / r^{k-1}$, to be $r=4$.

 Unlike NUTS, these algorithms do not adapt trajectory length automatically and hence this parameter needs to be chosen.
-DR-HMC uses the initial number of steps $n$ as the $90$th percentile of number of leapfrog steps from NUTS (following \cite{wu2018faster}).\footnote{Unlike \cite{wu2018faster} we do not jitter step size.} For the $k$th proposal, the number of steps are given by and $n_k = \tau / \epsilon_k $ such that the trajectory length $\tau = \epsilon n$ is maintained constant.
+DR-HMC uses the initial number of steps $n$ as the $90$th percentile of number of leapfrog steps from NUTS (following \textcite{wu2018faster}).\footnote{Unlike \textcite{wu2018faster}, we do not jitter step size.} For the $k$th proposal, the number of steps are given by and $n_k = \tau / \epsilon_k $ such that the trajectory length $\tau = \epsilon_1 n$ is maintained constant.
 For DR-G-HMC, we keep the $n_k = 1$ for all proposals (including the first one) and damping $\gamma = 0.08$.

-\subsection{Sampling from multiscale densities}
+\subsection{Sampling From Multiscale Densities}

-We begin by evaluating the sampler performance on multiscale densities like Neal's funnel introduced in \cite{neal2003slice}.
-A $D$-dimensional funnel defines the density with parameters $\theta = \{x, y\} $ as
+We begin by evaluating the sampler performance on Neal's funnel, a synthetic multiscale density introduced in \textcite{neal2003slice}.
+A $D$-dimensional funnel defines the density with parameters $x \in \mathbb{R}, y \in \mathbb{R}^{D-1}$, as